nanaAsuka/psychic-adventure/README.md

 All R codes are in the code folder, including data selecting, data preprocessing, EDA and splitting, and 6 machine learning methods.

 ## Results
-All processed data, including comeplete data, startified data, down-sampling data and SMOT data, figures and tables are in the results folder
+All processed data, including comeplete data, startified data, down-sampling data and SMOTE data, figures and tables are in the results folder